 With the support of the community and the excitement behind Derry After Dark, we have been able to raise awareness of our small businesses, bring additional revenue into town and help organizations like the Sonshine Soup Kitchen with donations from the ticketing event itself.

 Tickets, Covid-19 and ’21

-We’re glass-half-full people, so we are cautiously optimistic.
 Tickets were sold-out for the 2020 festival and upon realizing that 2020 wouldn’t happen, patrons were given the opportunity to return their tickets for a refund or hold onto them for the following year’s festival.
 Just twenty tickets were returned out of nearly 1,200.
 If that doesn’t speak volumes about the support behind this event, we don’t know what does.
-As of right now, the event is scheduled for the third Saturday in September, 2021.
+The event is scheduled for the third Saturday in September, 2021.

 We have set aside tickets for the Derry Artisan Farmer’s Market in hopes of their return and continuing to use the popularity of the event to drive shoppers to this incredible downtown market.
 Additional tickets have been donated to various organizations, all in hope for seeing this event take place this September.
 We’ll keep you posted here, and on our Facebook page as the year unfolds.
 Be well!

 Small Production Wine, Spirits, Beer & Casual Dining